deprecated-near-apps/ft-launcher/README.md

 ## NOTE WIP: Server Side APIs and Tests

+- server side launching of token
+- server side adding of guest accounts to a special sub account of the token contract
+- server side reading of balances via API
+- more documentation
 # Background

 One of the issues with Social Tokens is that they start with zero value.
 A creator, artist or community might want to drop a bunch of tokens to their fans but the audience has (1) no crypto to pay for fees (2) no wallet (3) no concept of crypto or blockchain; prior to the drop.